 Until the last quarter of 2010, Kotoka International Airport (KIA) had only two boarding gates.
 GACL in partnership with the United Airlines and Star Alliance constructed three additional boarding gates to improve facilitation.
 Three more gates have subsequently been constructed bringing to eight (8) the number of boarding gates at KIA.

-In September 2013, a new Board was constituted.
-They subsequently embarked on a complete strategic redirection of GACL with a focus on upgrading and transforming Kotoka International Airport (KIA) and the domestic airports to conform with current trends in aviation infrastructure and service delivery.
+In 2013, GACL embarked on a complete strategic redirection with a focus on upgrading and transforming Kotoka International Airport (KIA) and the domestic airports to conform with current trends in aviation infrastructure and service delivery.
 The new strategic direction aligned perfectly with the corporate vision of positioning Ghana as the Preferred Aviation Hub and leader in Airport business in West Africa.

 In 2014, work commenced on the expansion of the arrival to ease the congestion experienced during peak hours.
 Currently, the existing floor area of the arrival hall has been expanded by 5,148m2.
 Additional works include electrical installations, fire detection and protection systems, provision and installation of two new baggage handling equipment to bring to four the number of baggage carousels in the arrival hall, provision and installation of twenty-six immigration booths, 10 e-gates, a moving walkway, new air-condition systems among others.